 Careful handling of Personal Data is of great importance to us.
 Personal Data is therefore processed carefully and in accordance with this Privacy & Cookie Statement and the applicable laws and regulations.
 This means we:

-• limit our collection of Personal Data to only the Personal Data needed for our purposes;
+- limit our collection of Personal Data to only the Personal Data needed or our purposes;

-• first ask for explicit and specific permission to process your Personal Data in cases where your permission is required;
+- first ask for explicit and specific permission to process your Personal data in cases where your consent is required;

-Your data is safe with us and we will use your Personal Data properly.
-In this Privacy & Cookie Statement we explain to you what we do with your Personal Data when you visit the website and/or use our Services.
+Your data is safe with us, and we will use your Personal Data properly.
+This Privacy & Cookie Statement explains what we do with your Personal Data when you visit the website and use our Services.

-If you have any questions or want more information about what Personal Data we collect for what purposes, please contact us by using the contact details listed at the bottom of this document.
+If you have any questions or want more information about what Personal Data we collect for what purposes, please get in touch with us by using the contact details listed at the bottom of this document.

 Your personal data